openshift-labs/learn-katacoda/intro-openshift/resource-objects/02-resource-object-types.md

 The ``oc get`` command is the most basic command that exists in OpenShift for querying resource objects.
 You will use it a lot, so you should become familiar with it, as well as how to update resource objects.

 In addition to being able to use the special name ``all`` to query information about the key resource object types, you can also list specific object types by name.
-You can for example get a list of the routes created when applications have been exposed by running ``oc get routes``{{execute}}.
+You can for example get a list of the routes created when applications have been exposed by running:

+``oc get routes``{{execute}}

+For the application you have deployed, you should be see something like:

 ```
 NAME        HOST/PORT                                              PATH SERVICES    PORT     TERMINATION
 coming-soon coming-soon-myproject.router.default.svc.cluster.local      coming-soon 8080-tcp
 ```

-You can get a list of all the different resource object types you can query by running ``oc get``{{execute}} without any specific object type listed.
+You can get a list of all the different resource object types you can query by running

+``oc get``{{execute}}

+without any specific object type listed.
 This will output

 ```
 You must specify the type of resource to get.
 Valid resource types include: